Bas-Man/rust-decon-spf/README.md

 This crate allows you to deconstruct an existing SPF record that might be retrieved with a dns query of type TXT.

 With 0.2.0.
 You now have the ability to create SPF records programmatically.
-Check in the **Examples** directory for sample code.
+Check the **Examples** directory for sample code.

 ### Example Code
 ```rust